 - Lobbyist and Political Organizations

 The application must be made online (see Application Guideline available here).
-Livestock Producers need only have 1-10 employees, and meet certain other requirements for minimum animal units.

 You can read more about the Nebraska Small Business Stabilization Grant here.